babashka/sci/doc/forking.md

 - An interpreted function returned by `eval-string*`, `eval-string+`, or `eval-form` is bound to the context that returned it when the host invokes it directly.
-This also applies to functions returned by such a function and to functions nested in finite persistent vectors, maps (values), sets, or lists crossing that boundary.
+This also applies to functions returned by such a function and to functions nested in finite persistent vectors, map keys or values, sets, or lists crossing that boundary.
 Lazy sequences and arbitrary host containers are not traversed.
 When invoked from evaluation in a related descendant, a function selects that active descendant instead.
 Context association is kept in a